Low hanging fruit you shouldn't overlook

 2. Using Prospecting Lists

-Rather, challenge your students to brainstorm and write down actual people’s names that they can approach.
-This way, they’ll be better prepared to leave your kickoff meeting with a practical plan.
+Instead, challenge your students to brainstorm and write down actual people's names they can approach.
+This way, they'll be better prepared to leave your kickoff meeting with a practical plan.
 These are potential customers that they feel will most likely make a purchase.
-This gives students much needed confidence, and that’s important, especially at the beginning of the sale.
-Prospect lists also hold students accountable to tracking their own progress.
+This gives students much-needed confidence, and that's important, especially at the beginning of the sale.
+Prospect lists also hold students accountable for tracking their progress.

 Learn more about prospect lists